zenstackhq/zenstack-docs/docs/the-complete-guide/part4/3-auth-ui.md

 **What's happening here？**

 We're using the generated `useCreateUser` mutation hook to create a new user.
-The hook calls in to the CRUD API that we mounted to the "/api/model" endpoint in the previous chapter.
+The hook calls into the CRUD API that we mounted to the "/api/model" endpoint in the previous chapter.

 ### Sign-In Page